 Tom Hughes

-Tom is the Founder and Director of Conversation Medicine, and the Malaysian Project Coordinator and a Senior Fellow for EcoHealth Alliance.
-Conservation Medicine works with EcoHealth Alliance to develop science-based solutions to prevent pandemics and promote conservation.
-Tom works closely with partners in Malaysia from the Ministry of Health, the Department of Wildlife and National Parks, the Department of Veterinary Services, Sabah Wildlife Department, Sabah State Health Department, and local universities, to establish sustainable disease surveillance systems for wildlife and people with high exposure to wildlife.
-He has expertise in wildlife biology, field logistics, zoonotic disease surveillance in wildlife, livestock, and humans, conducting risk assessments and multi-disciplinary research coordination.
+Tom is the Founder and Director of Conversation Medicine.
+Conservation Medicine works to develop science-based solutions to prevent pandemics and promote conservation.
+Tom works closely with government and university partners in Malaysia, to establish sustainable disease surveillance systems for wildlife and people with high exposure to wildlife.
+He has expertise in wildlife biology, field logistics, zoonotic disease surveillance in wildlife, livestock, and humans, conducting risk assessments, biosafety, biosecurity, and multi-disciplinary research coordination.

 Recent publications